Wologman/Mental_Health/README.md

 # Mental_Health

 My transition to self-employed remote work was so traumatic I ended up in a 12 month battle with anxiety and depression.
-There were other factors besides the nature of work, but being on my own and without much structured time really didn't help.
+There were other factors besides the nature of work.
+But being on my own and without much structured time really didn't help.

 I'm still going to a therapist, but doing much better now.
-I'm also quite likely to move locations so I can go back to normal on-site work eventually.
+I'm still quite likely to move locations so I can go back to normal on-site work eventually.

 I found it better to write up my own notes like this than keep distracting myself by searching the internet looking for new answers.
 I don't expect them to be particularly relevant to anybody else, except possibly to start a similar journey.

 Only the less personal files are in this repo.
 Topics covered: Anxiety, effective remote work habits, working alone, multipotentiality, building confidence rather than arrogance.
 The format is for the Obsidian implementation of Markdown.
 It's not perfect on GitHub.

-19 July, 2022
+24 July, 2022